pyapp-kit/magicgui/docs/examples/under_the_hood/README.md

 # Under the hood

-Learn more advanced usage patterns for magicgui, including self referencing widgets and creating new class methods.
+Learn more advanced usage patterns for magicgui, including self referencing widgets and decorating class methods with magicgui.